bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 49°
-- Partly Cloudy
+- Clear
 - 28% humidity
 - 11 mph wind
-- 66% cloud cover
+- 7% cloud cover
 - 16 AQI PM2.5 🟩
 - 0.39 inches of rain and 0.07 inches of snow expected in the next 72 hours